 - A short course, Mathematics for Managers, is offered during the last two weeks of August for incoming students who want a refresher course in College Algebra.
-In addition, an optional Computers for Managers course is conducted in late August for incoming students who would like a quick hands-on overview of the most essential business software applications.
+In addition, an optional Excel and Microsoft Suite for Executives course is conducted in late August for incoming students who would like a quick hands-on overview of the most essential business software applications.

 - Each term begins with an intensive week of classes in residence at Dolce, Basking Ridge.
 The week immerses participants in the semester's courses and also fosters a strong sense of camaraderie and class cohesion.
 Typically, one subject is taught in the morning, followed by another in the afternoon after lunch.
 Every class has a coffee break with snacks and refreshments.
 In some cases, short classes are also conducted after dinner.
 The week-in-residence allows participants to get acquainted with their classmates and their individual learning teams.
 Students refer to the week-in-residence as an “intensive, yet exhilarating” experience.
 Please visit one of our Open Houses for more information on the week in residence and on the most recent changes to the program.
 You can even attend the classes and meet the students at the Open Houses.